Sophize/ngx-sophize-md-renderer/projects/ngx-sophize-md-renderer/README.md

 Run `ng build ngx-sophize-md-renderer` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Publishing
+## Publishing to npm

-After building your library with `ng build ngx-sophize-md-renderer`, go to the dist folder `cd dist/ngx-sophize-md-renderer` and run `npm publish`.
+This library is published to npm at https://www.npmjs.com/package/ngx-sophize-md-renderer.
+To publish a new version of this library to npm, do the following:

+* Update the version number in file `package.json`
+* Compile using `ng build`, `cd dist\ngx-sophize-md-renderer` and publish using `npm publish`
+* Publish a new release [here](https://github.com/Sophize/ngx-sophize-md-renderer/releases).
+Use the version number to set the `Tag version` and `Release Title` fields.

 ## Running unit tests